Coronavirus (COVID-19) rent advice

 I usually pay you by debit card over the phone.
 What should I do?

-Payments can still be made over the phone with a debit or credit card during this time.
+Payments can still be made over the phone with a debit or credit card, as usual.
 Our automated payment line - 0345 370 6070 - is available 24 hours a day.

-The majority of our employees are now working from home to support social distancing.
+Most of our staff are continuing to work from home to support social distancing.
 Please contact us as you normally would and we will be able to take a payment from you.

 Further support and information